jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 ## Improvising chords

-"Treble triads" can be used to improvise freely with chords.
+"Treble triads" can be used to improvise freely with chords, forming chords around notes from the melody.
 See {% include chapter-link.html slug="caged" %} for details.

-A small trick for filling out a melody on the highest pitched string is to play the first and second strings at the same fret, a little two-note chord called a "double stop" or "power chord".
+Another little trick for filling out a melody on the high string is to play the first and second strings at the same fret, a little two-note chord called a "double stop" or "power chord".
 In most cases,